 Workflows (seen exampled by the HubSpot image above) can be one of the most effective ways to consistently and successfully engage with contacts, converts leads, and delight customers.
 They’re dynamic and versatile and can be used in just about any setting you need them to.

-They’re also a natural bridge between your sales and marketing teams, as it links website content (created by your marketing team) that visitors engage with to the salespeople who can then work on converting that visitor into a lead, that lead into a customer, and that customer into an advocate,
+They’re also a natural bridge to support your sales and marketing alignment goals, as it links website content (created by your marketing team) that visitors engage with to the salespeople who can then work on converting that visitor into a lead, that lead into a customer, and that customer into an advocate,

 As if that wasn’t useful enough, sequences can also make use of videos, meeting links, blogs, content offers, and bottom-of-the-funnel driving activities.
 This will go a long way toward helping relieve your sales team from needing to take responsibility for some of the menial activities associated with the sales pipeline.